-Whilst some of us dread the winter months, many of us are excited for winter and planning numerous snow adventures, and a new pair of skis is a great place to start.
+We're excited for winter and numerous snow adventures, and a new pair of skis.

 Every year a raft of new ski shapes and technologies hit the market and sometimes it’s difficult to work out exactly what kind of ski to look for.
 Whether you're buying for the first time or your set up has seen better days, read our guide before you buy.